MohammadHosseinV/Athens-Water-Consumption-Analysis-PowerBI/README.md

 ## Current Limitations

 - The final analytical grain is still under validation
-- The aggregation behavior of `NumberOfConnections` requires confirmation
 - Postal code does not uniquely identify an area
 - Geographic and population enrichment has not been finalized
 - The analytical model and Power BI report are not yet complete